lukhuber/storj-terminal-dashboard/README.md

 ## Prerequisites
 Python 3.2 or newer is required in order to run this script.
-It was tested on Linux with 3.12.
+It was tested on Linux with Python 3.12.
 Other operating systems are likely to also work.

 [This storj_earnings](https://github.com/ReneSmeekes/storj_earnings) script is required.